rkhoriander/docs/articles/quickstart/native/android/03-session-handling.md

     .start(LoginActivity.this, webCallback);
 ```

-## Check for Tokens when the Application Starts
+## Check for tokens when the application starts

-::: panel Learn about refresh tokens
+::: panel Learn about Refresh Tokens
-Before you go further with this tutorial, read the [refresh token documentation](/refresh-token).
+Before you go further with this tutorial, read the [Refresh Token documentation](/refresh-token).
 It is important that you remember the following:
-* Refresh tokens must be securely saved.
+* Refresh Tokens must be securely saved.
-* Even though refresh tokens cannot expire, they can be revoked.
+* Even though Refresh Tokens cannot expire, they can be revoked.
 * New tokens will have the same scope as was originally requested during the first authentication.
 :::

-You can simplify the way you handle user sessions using a Credential Manager class, which knows how to securely store, retrieve and renew credentials obtained from Auth0.
-Two classes are provided in the SDK to help you achieve this.
-Further read on how they work and their implementation differences is available in the [Saving and Renewing Tokens](/libraries/auth0-android/save-and-refresh-tokens.md) article.
-For this series of tutorials we're going to use the `SecureCredentialsManager` class as it encrypts the credentials before storing them in a private SharedPreferences file.
+You can simplify the way you handle user sessions using a Credential Manager class which knows how to securely store, retrieve and renew credentials obtained from Auth0.
+Two such classes are provided in the SDK to help you achieve this.
+Further reading on how they work and their implementation differences is available in the [Saving and Renewing Tokens](/libraries/auth0-android/save-and-refresh-tokens.md) article.
+For this series of tutorials, we are going to use the `SecureCredentialsManager` class, because it encrypts the credentials before storing them in a private SharedPreferences file.

 Create a new instance of the Credentials Manager.
 When you run the application, you should check if there are any previously stored credentials.
 You can use these credentials to bypass the login screen: